Fermi scale from quantum gravity scaling solution: Quantum gravity and self-organized criticality

 \subsection{Predictivity for the Fermi scale}

-Self-organized criticality for the scaling solution implies that there is no free mass parameter for the dependence of the effective potential on $H$.
+The relation between $\mu_h$ and $\lambda_m$ for the scaling solution implies that there is no free mass parameter for the dependence of the effective potential on $H$.
 Also the cosmon-Higgs coupling $\lambda_m$, which determines the ratio of Fermi scale over Planck mass, does not involve a free integration constant.
-As a consequence the ``integration constant'' $\bar{\lambda}_m = \lambda_m(\tilde{\rho} \to \infty)$ is predicted.
+As a consequence the ``integration constant'' $\bar{\lambda}_m = \lambda_m(\tilde{\rho} \to \infty)$ is predicted for a given short distance model.
 Similarly, the quartic Higgs coupling $\bar{\lambda}_h = \lambda_h(\tilde{\rho} \to \infty)$ is fixed.
 In consequence, the ratio $h_0 = \varphi_0^2/\rho$ is computable rather than being a free parameter.
 This results in the prediction of the Fermi scale in units of the Planck mass,